ScrambleSim/Scramble/README.md

 # License
 The source code is licensed under AGPL 3.0 or later.
-Assets vary in license, see their directories for details.
+Assets are licensed as [CC BY-NC-SA 2.0][cc-by-sa] unless otherwise specified in their directory.

 [git-website]: https://git-scm.com/
 [git-lfs]: https://help.github.com/en/articles/installing-git-large-file-storage